 The following information should be lodged along with your clearing permit application.
-However, pre-consultation with the Department of Mines and Petroleum's (DMP) Environment Division is highly recommended before lodging your application.
+Pre-consultation with the Department of Mines, Industry Regulation and Safety's (DMIRS) Resource and Environmental Compliance Division is highly recommended before lodging your application.

 The clearing permit application must consist of: